ckeditor/strapi-plugin-ckeditor/README.md

 ## <a id="installation"></a>🔧 Installation

 > [!IMPORTANT]
 > Before installation, make sure that you own a **valid CKEditor 5 license key**.
-To get a free or paid license, visit https://portal.ckeditor.com/checkout?plan=free.
-You can read more about the license keys [in our documentation](https://ckeditor.com/docs/ckeditor5/latest/getting-started/licensing/license-key-and-activation.html).
+Start a [commitment-free trial](https://portal.ckeditor.com/checkout?plan=free) to get instant access to the license key.
+You can also refer to our [license key and activation guide](https://ckeditor.com/docs//ckeditor5/latest/getting-started/licensing/license-key-and-activation.html) to learn more.

 Inside your Strapi app, add the package: